-No Man's Sky offers 24 accessibility features in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 23 accessibility features for No Man's Sky in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.No Man's Sky is a space simulation about exploring endless planets and galaxies.
 It invites you to take your spaceship to explore and colonise a universe rich with diverse planets, creatures and fauna.
 Facing so vast a space is daunting at first, but a rhythm of survival, combat and trading draw you into a space drama of your own making.
 Choose a home planet and join other players to subdue the wilds of this breathtaking universe.

 The option to manually save anytime isn't available to you until they can build a portable save point, before that you are only able to autosave by exiting your ship or activating a beacon.

 Content Rating: PEGI 7

 Skill Rating: 12-18 year-olds

 Platforms: PC, PS4 and Xbox One

 Accessibility: 23 features

 Players: This is a single player game.
 You can play with up to 32 players online

 We've documented 1 accessibility feature for Difficulty in No Man's Sky which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.